github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 # This is template code to create a GitHub App server.
-# You can read more about GitHub Apps here: # https://developer.github.com/apps/
+# You can read more about GitHub Apps here: https://docs.github.com/en/apps
 #
 # On its own, this app does absolutely nothing, except that it can be installed.
-# It's up to you to add functionality!
+# This tutorial will show you how to add more functionality.
-# You can check out one example in advanced_server.rb.
 #
 # This code is a Sinatra app, for two reasons:
 #   1. Because the app will require a landing page for installation.
 #   2. To easily handle webhook events.
-#
-# Of course, not all apps need to receive and process events!
-# Feel free to rip out the event handling code if you don't need it.
-#
-# Have fun!
 #

 class GHAapp < Sinatra::Application